salsalabs/multicopy/README.md

 ```bash
 multicopy --dir /home/me/mine boffo.txt
 ```
-`Multicopy` will store the file in
+`Multicopy` will create all of the necessary directories in `/home/e/mine` then write `image.png` to

 `/home/me/mine/ochre/ogre/image.png`

-Note that `multicopy` will automatically any directories needed to store stuff.

 ## License
 Read the `LICENSE` file in this repository.